 In order to create an LLC in Arkansas, “articles of organization” must first be filed with the Arkansas Secretary of State’s office.
 This document indicates to creditors, suppliers, and contractors that your organization is an LLC, and has the benefits and privileges that come with this form of a business organization.

 As a whole, the LLC is a very flexible form of doing business, in which your individual needs and concerns can be addressed in the way your LLC is set up.
-The attorneys at Keith, Miller, Butler, Schneider, and Pawlik, PLLC are very experienced in helping small business owners organize, establish, and run their LLCs.
+The attorneys at Miller, Butler, Schneider, Pawlik, & Rozzell, PLLC, are very experienced in helping small business owners organize, establish, and run their LLCs.
 We also can answer any questions you may have about the requirements for starting one and assist you with every step of that process.
 An LLC is a highly adaptive, very attractive way to conduct business in Arkansas.
-Keith, Miller, Butler, Schneider, and Pawlik, PLLC can assist you with any questions about LLCs you may have, and would be more than happy to help you tailor your business organization to your needs.
+Miller, Butler, Schneider, Pawlik, & Rozzell, PLLC, can assist you with any questions about LLCs you may have, and would be more than happy to help you tailor your business organization to your needs.